 If all three stations were missing precipitation record, then a combination of snow melt amounts and shallow soil water inputs was used to gap-fill the record (Figure B.1).
 Snow melt was measured as a decrease in snow depth.
 Snow depth was converted to water equivalent using density of 0.4. and then was rounded to the nearest 0.1 inch to match the resolution of the precipitation gauge.
-Due to the record snowpack in 2017 WY, we were not able to measure snow depths above the height of the camera (~220 cm) in SCB.
+Due to the record snowpack in 2017 water year (WY), we were not able to measure snow depths above the height of the camera (~220 cm) in SCB.
 Shallow soil water inputs were estimated by smoothing 10-min soil moisture content at the depth of 12 cm, and then depth integrating moisture content over the time series.
 Positive change was counted as water accumulation, and negative change was counted as water loss.
 While shallow soil water input metric is not a good approximation for the precipitation amount, it is a good metric to detect precipitation and melt events in the absence of rain gauge data.